There’s nothing more frustrating than doing everything you can to keep your skin clean and healthy, only to suffer from a sudden breakout of spots.

 1).
 Wash Your Face Routinely

-As proven by a study focused specifically on face washing, washing your face twice a day over a six-week period will typically result in a significant improvement of skin health.
-Those who only wash their face once a day are more at risk to an increase of pimples and blotchy skin complexion.
+As proven by a study focused specifically on face washing, washing your face twice a day over a six-week period will typically result in a significant improvement in skin health.
+Those who only wash their face once a day are more at risk of an increase of pimples and blotchy skin complexion.

 2).
 Apply a Suitable Moisturizer

 If your skin tends to get dry, it may compensate by overproducing oil which can subsequently lead to breakouts.
-Therefore, it’s important to invest in a moisturizer which is effective for your skin.
+Therefore, it’s important to invest in a moisturizer that is effective for your skin.